While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 The University of Denver offers more than 220-degree programs across eight colleges and schools, including a graduate school.
 It averages an attendance of around 11,000 students a year.

-There are several degrees on the menu for students interested in developing.
-These include one minor, two BAs, two BSs, an MS, and even a PhD.
+There are several colleges for game design on the menu for students interested in gaming but only a few of them really provide students with a meaningful education.
+At UoD, these include one minor, two BAs, two BSs, an MS, and even a PhD.
 The University of Denver also ranks in the top 5 of our favorite art schools.

 The Art Institute of California, San Francisco

 The Art Institute of California in San Francisco is part of a system of more than 50 schools across North America.
 Several Creative and Applied Arts programs are available for both undergraduates and graduates are offered.

 Students looking to enroll in this gaming university can select between a BS in Game Art & Design and a BS in Visual & Game Programming.
 The choice depends on whether their chosen game design college program is the right choice for you that leans more toward the artistic areas of development or the technical side.
 (The top-rated California game design schools)

 This academy is one of the most acclaimed game design colleges that offers several programs in the area of Game Design and Animation across their seven college campuses in Australia and America.

 Among these two-year programs are an Advanced Diploma of Professional Game Development (Game Art & Animation) and an Advanced Diploma of Professional Game Development (Game Programming).